uvarc/rc-website/content/userinfo/rivanna/slurm.md

 % sbatch --array=1-1000 myjob.sh
 ```

 The system automatically submits 1000 jobs, which will all appear under a single job ID with separate array IDs.
-The Slurm_ARRAY_TASK_ID environment variable can be used in your command lines to label individal subjobs.
+The SLURM_ARRAY_TASK_ID environment variable can be used in your command lines to label individal subjobs.

 The placeholder %A stands for the overall job ID number in the #SBATCH preamble lines, while %a represents the individual task number.
 These variables can be used with the --output option.
-In the body of the script you can use the regular environment variable Slurm_TASK_ID if you wish to differentiate different job IDs and Slurm_ARRAY_TASK_ID for the jobs within the array.
+In the body of the script you can use the regular environment variable SLURM_TASK_ID if you wish to differentiate different job IDs and SLURM_ARRAY_TASK_ID for the jobs within the array.

 To submit a range of task IDs with an interval